Divyansh1302/Divyansh1302/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on React, Python, HTML, CSS
-- 🌱 I’m currently learning Bash
+- 🌱 I’m currently learning a lot of things.
 - 📫 How to reach me: [Connect](https://www.linkedin.com/in/divyansh-chittranshi-1b2b7a24/)
 - ⚡ Fun fact: "Computer Science is no more about computers than astronomy is about telescopes."